ymer/scriptlist/README.md

 ## Collection of scripts
+List of scripts created in our group, so that it's possible to see if someone has already made the code you need.

-Finished, half-finished or in production.
+The scripts can be finished, half-finished or in production.
 Provide as much detail as possible, including links to the scripts if possible.
 If these are not currently sharable, just include a short description and provide contact information.
 <br><br>

 ### Genie